submariner-io/submariner-operator/README.md

 Submariner has a few requirements to get started:

-- At least 2 Kubernetes clusters, one of which is designated to serve as the central broker that is accessible by all of your connected clusters; this can be one of your connected clusters, but comes with the limitation that the cluster is required to be up to facilitate interconnectivity/negotiation
+- At least 2 Kubernetes clusters, one of which is designated to serve as the central broker that is accessible by all of your connected clusters; this can be one of your connected clusters, but comes with the limitation that the cluster is required to be up to facilitate interconnectivity/negotiation.
 - Different cluster/service CIDR's (as well as different Kubernetes DNS suffixes) between clusters.
 This is to prevent traffic selector/policy/routing conflicts.
 - Direct IP connectivity between the gateway nodes through the internet (or on the same network if not running Submariner over the internet).
 Submariner supports 1:1 NAT setups but has a few caveats/provider-specific configuration instructions in this configuration.
-- Knowledge of each cluster's network configuration
+- Knowledge of each cluster's network configuration.
 - Worker node IPs on all the clusters must be outside of the cluster/service CIDR ranges.

 An example of three clusters configured to use with Submariner would look like the following: